vinnson/nkust/bigdata-and-r/README.md

 ## Big Data & R
 ### How to setup Rstudio
 You don't need to install anything, but you need docker.
-When we have docker with you, you can follow commands below and fire them from console/termial to start your RStudio
+When you have docker with you, you can follow commands below and fire them from console/termial to start your RStudio

 ```sh
 $ git clone git@github.com:vinnson/nkust.git